跳到主要内容

 Field selection does not work on relational, media, component, or dynamic zone fields.
 To populate these fields, use the populate parameter.

-GET /api/users?fields[0]=title&fields[1]=body
+GET /api/restaurants?fields[0]=name&fields[1]=description

 JavaScript query (built with the qs library):